What Is Active Directory Federation Services (AD FS)?

 AD FS Components and Design Elements

-Active Directory (AD) and/or Azure AD: Microsoft’s proprietary directory services that allows network administrators to assign and manage account privileges to all network resources.
+Entra ID (Azure AD): Microsoft’s proprietary directory services that allows network administrators to assign and manage account privileges to all network resources.

 AD FS Server: A dedicated server that maintains and stores security tokens and other authentication assets, such as cookies.